Algebraic part of motivic cohomology with compact supports: Universal regular homomorphisms

-For a smooth proper connected scheme $X$ over an algebraically closed field $k,$ $Z^r(X)$ denotes the free abelian group generated by the set of cycles of codimension $r.$ The Chow group $CH^r(X)$ of $X$ in codimension $r$ is defined as the group $Z^r(X)/_{\sim_\mathrm{rat}}$ of rational equivalence classes of cycles \cite[Sections 1.3 and 1.6]{Fulton}.
-There is another coarser equivalence relation on $Z^r(X)$ called algebraic equivalence \cite[Section 10.3]{Fulton}.
-The cycles algebraically equivalent to zero form a subgroup of $Z^r(X),$ and its image $A^r(X)$ in $CH^r(X)$ is called the algebraic part of $CH^r(X).$ It is by definition that we have the equality
+Let $X$ be a scheme in $\Sch/k.$ The quotient $CH^r(X):=Z^r(X)/_{\sim_\mathrm{rat}}$ of the free abelian group $Z^r(X)$ generated by the set of cycles of codimension $r$ on $X$ modulo rational equivalence (\cite[Sections 1.3 and 1.6]{Fulton}) is called the Chow group of $X$ in codimension $r.$ There is another coarser equivalence relation on $Z^r(X)$ called algebraic equivalence (\cite[Definition 10.3]{Fulton}).
+The cycles algebraically equivalent to zero form a subgroup of $Z^r(X),$ and its image $A^r(X)$ in $CH^r(X)$ is called the algebraic part of $CH^r(X).$ By definition, we have the equality